extwiii/CarND-Traffic-Sign-Classifier-Project/writeup_template_solution.md

 As a first step, I decided to convert the images to grayscale because one dimensional model better and easier than three dimensional RGB color pictures.

-Here is an example of a traffic sign image before and after grayscaling.[project code](https://github.com/extwiii/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+Here is an example of a traffic sign image before and after grayscaling.
+Please see [project code](https://github.com/extwiii/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 As a last step, I normalized the image data because it makes every value between 0 and 1